elasticio/elasticio.github.io/content/_developers/teams-and-repos.md

 As soon as you click *Send Invites*, the selected users become team members.

->**Note,** only members of the same Contract can be invited into this developer team.
+>**Please Note** that only members of the same Contract can be invited into this developer team.
 The list shows all the possible members that can be invited to this current team.

 ### Delete the developers team